metagenomics/metagenomics-workshop/docs/data_submission/submit_study_1.rst

 Submitting a study
 ==================

-There are two ways to submit a study at ENA:
+There are two ways to submit a study to ENA:

 1) Using the Webinterface
 -----------------------